AmeyaSalvi/AS-TellingStories/README.md

-## Welcome to GitHub Pages
+## Welcome to my Portfolio!

 # About me
 Hello folks!
 I'm Ameya Salvi, a part of the MISM-BIDA program & welcome to my public portfolio for Telling Stories with Data!
-While I'm extremely passionate about Data & Visuals, I'm strive to develop on the best practices and exploring my own personal style :smiley:
+While I'm extremely passionate about Data & Visuals, I'm strive to develop on the best practices and exploring my own personal style
+:smiley:

 # What I hope to learn
 While traditional education typically draws a distinct line between creative storytelling and technical analysis, the modern professional world also values those who can cross between the two: data visualization sits right in the middle of analysis and visual storytelling.
 Thus, I hope to dwell upon the saying: *storytelling with a purpose*